Image courtesy of Nick Youngson

 The new era of internet communication has brought new methods of persuading consumers to buy, and we’ll look at some of these ways on this site.
 However, our main purpose is to question how ‘addicted’ we are becoming to our electronic devices?
 Once the worry was that people were becoming ‘addicted’ to television; now there is an increasing number of ever louder claims that the internet is ‘making us stupid’ or that social media are making us more anxious and depressed.
 The section on this website about Education will look at some history of similar worries in the past about new technologies.
 For now, let it remain a question: are we (or someone else) knowingly or unconsciously habitually attached or ‘addicted’ in our online usage?

-The whole area of addiction is complex and there are many rival theories among academics and other experts.
+The whole area of addiction is incredibly complex and there are many rival theories among academics and other experts.
 Questions around how far people can become addicted to digital technology are similarly complex, and we’re just scratching the surface here.
 You’ll find more detailed focus on addiction in our project on gambling where we look at how , if at all, new forms of betting involve factors which make addiction more likely.

 If you have any worries that you or someone you know may need to know more about the subject, or where to find help and support, our SUPPORT section provides links.